-The Central Holding Authority (CHA) is the 'parent body' within the Department of Treasury and Finance that represents the Government's interest in Government controlled entities.
+The Central Holding Authority (CHA) is the 'parent body' within the Department of Treasury and Finance that represents the Government's interest in Government-controlled entities.

-The CHA records on behalf of the Territory Government:
+CHA records on behalf of the Territory Government:

 - assets and liabilities controlled by the Government and managed by agencies on behalf of the Government;

 - revenue collected by CHA and regarded as Territory revenue.
 The main types are taxation, untied grants (GST revenue) and fines; and

 - expenses where the main expense is the payment of appropriation to agencies.
 Other significant expenses are interest on Territory borrowings, interest on cash balances of government business divisions and government owned corporations, and the centrally managed employee costs of superannuation and long service leave.

 The Territory Government's investment portfolio is formed by pooling the surplus cash balances of the Government's bank accounts and investing in a variety of secure short, medium and long-term debt securities issued in the Australian financial markets.

 The broad objectives of NTTC in managing the Territory's investment portfolio are:

 - To ensure sufficient liquidity is maintained in the Government's cash balances to meet all financial obligations as they fall due; and